larsiusprime/polymod/docs/docs/scripting.markdown

 What makes this work is that the macro automatically injects the script logic at the beginning of the `@:hscript`-tagged function, before any other code in the function body.
 Then it defines three new local variables: `script_result`, `script_variables`, and `script_error`. `script_result` and `script_error` are both `Dynamic`, while `script_variables` is a `Map<String, Dynamic>`.

 - `script_result` is a `Dynamic` value that returns the output variable of the script.
-- `script_error` is a `Dynamic` value that contains the error which occured during execution, if any.
+- `script_error` is a `Dynamic` value that contains the error which occurred during execution, if any.
     - See the [Handling errors](#handling-errors) section for more info.
 - `script_variables` is a `Map<String, Dynamic> ` which contains each variable within the local scope of the script, by name.
     - See the [Retrieving multiple variables from a script](#retrieving multiple-variables-from-a-script) section for an example on how to use this.